san-ghun/san-ghun/README.md

 │
 ├─▣ A Programmer (who cannot make a living with code, yet?)
 ├─▣ Like to dig into complex problems, make those simple, and find executable yet more efficient solutions.
-├─▣ Interested in Building tools for own usage, with Machine Learning & Web Scraping & CLI & API.
+├─▣ Interested in Building tools for own usage, with CLI & Data Pipeline & Machine Learning & API.
 ├─▣ Looking to Collaborate on Building Fun & Useful & Meaningful Things ├─▣ Currently, ...
-│ ├─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I'm having fun messing with pointers in C.
+│ ├─◈ working as an intern data enginner at Deliver Hero SE.
-│ ├─◈ working on Building CLI apps and tools using Python & Deno & Go(golang).
+│ ├─◈ working on Building CLI apps and tools using Python & Go(golang).
 │ └─◈ setting up my HomeLab with my old friends ... (those cannot run macOS anymore) │   └─◈ an old mid-2010 21.5 iMac running Ubuntu 24.04 LTS │   └─◈ an old 2014 Mac mini running Proxmox
+├─▣ Was, ...
+│ └─◈ enrolled at <a href="https://42berlin.de/">42 Berlin</a>, where I had fun messing with pointers in C.
 │
 ├─▣ A geek who loves to observe and conduct thought experiments.
 │